ezzdin-atef/whatsapp-automation/README.md

 1. Run the script by typing `npm start`
 1. Finally, Scan the QR Code to connect the browser with Web WhatsApp

+## How to generate VCard file from excel
+1. Open the developer tab in excel
+1. Open Visual Basic and paste the code from `THE VBA SCRIPT` file
+1. Run it

 Hope you like it.
 If you do, Please star ⭐ the repo ❤